$35.00

 Ferobestos (asbestos reinforced plastics for wearing and bearing applications in all

-LIMPET Board (an asbestos lining material for buildings,
+branches of engineering) and LIMPET Board (an asbestos lining material for buildings,

 vehicles and ships).